 The increase in power density of modern processors demands efficient thermal management solutions to keep the temperature within given limits to avoid physical damage and also to increase the reliability of the chip.
 Thermal management can be done at design time through sophisticated packaging and heat dissipation techniques, and at run time through dynamic thermal management (DTM).
-However, packaging and active heat dissipation solutions are very expensive [1].
-It has been predicted that the packaging solutions will become more challenging in the near future due to an increase in peak power and the high power density in emerging system-inpackages.
-This trend motivates to explore DTM techniques for a wide variety of systems.
+However, packaging and active heat dissipation solutions have become progressively more expensive [1].
+This trend motivates to explore DTM techniques.

-Energy consumption is another important concern in the design process with the objective to prolong the battery life of embedded systems.
+Energy consumption is another important concern in the design process of embedded systems.
 The increased energy demand, due to further integration can lead to an increase in the size of embedded system which is not desirable in many cases such as mobile phones.
 Furthermore, a longer lasting battery is a market differentiator.
 Energy efficiency has the objective to reduce the cumulative power dissipation, while DTM techniques aim to keep the peak temperatures of the processor below the critical limit.
 A large amount of work exists dealing with both issues in a non real-time setting summarised by Kong et al. [2].
 However, the problem is acerbated with additional timing constraints of real-time (RT) systems, which are required to be met on top of functional aspects for the overall system to be considered correct.

 The commonly used DTM approaches in RT systems to handle the thermal constraint along with energy and temporal restrictions are speed scheduling and thermally constrained dynamic power management (TCDPM).
 Speed Scheduling: The frequency of the processor is reduced to decrease the temperature and the dynamic power consumption of the system.
-TCDPM: The processor executes the workload at full speed and switches off when the peak temperature is reached to cool down the system.
-In the context of this research effort only TCDPM approach is considered.
+TCDPM: The processor executes the workload at full speed and switches off when the peak temperature is reached to cool down the system, which is the focus of this research.

-The state-of-the-art has mostly focused on the objective to reduce the peak temperature of the system under performance constraints [3], [4], [5], [6], [7].
-For instance, Chaturvedi et al. [6] developed a leakage-aware scheduling algorithm called m-oscillating for frame-based (same period tasks) periodic hard RT systems to minimise the peak temperature.
-Given 2-speed schedule, their m-oscillating algorithm divides the high-speed level and low-speed interval into m sections, and run these sections alternatively.
+The state-of-the-art has mostly focused on the objective to reduce the peak temperature of the system under performance constraints [3], [4], [5].
+For instance, Chaturvedi et al. [5] developed a leakage-aware scheduling algorithm called moscillating for frame-based (same period) hard RT systems to minimise the peak temperature.
+Given 2-speed schedule, their m-oscillating algorithm divides the high-speed level and low-speed interval into m sections, and run them alternatively.
 The maximum temperature decreases with an increase in m.
-Similarly, the temporal aspects (schedulablity) of the hard RT systems are explored by Quan et al. [8].

-Another area of RT research in this domain is the energy minimisation under thermal constraint.
-For example, Huang and Quan [9] extended the m-oscillating algorithm [6] to reduce the energy consumption of the frame-based RT system.
+Similarly, the temporal aspects (schedulablity) of the hard RT systems are explored by Quan et al. [6].
+Another area of RT research in this domain is the energy reduction under thermal constraint.
+For example, Huang and Quan [7] extended the m-oscillating algorithm [5] to reduce the energy of the framebased RT system.
 They derived the energy function in the form of m and obtained its optimal value with an exhaustive search under the given temperature constraint.